 When police use body-worn cameras correctly, the footage they capture may be invaluable to your case.
 These cameras record audio and visual footage of interactions between police officers and members of the public.
 They can prove officers wrong if they try to make up situations or lie in their police reports.
 They can also help in situations where police lose evidence.
 In these cases, defense attorneys can point out the faulty use of these cameras to demonstrate incompetence on behalf of the police officers who arrested you and cast doubt on their testimony.

 Receive Quality Criminal Defense in West Palm Beach

-The Law Office of Gabriel & Gabriel has helped countless people facing criminal penalties in Palm Beach County for more than 30 years.
-Attorney Brian P. Gabriel is a determined criminal lawyer who staunchly defends the rights of individuals in the criminal justice system.
-Contact Brian Gabriel for quality representation if you have been arrested in West Palm Beach.
-Call 561-622-5575 or complete our contact form for a free consultation.
+Attorney Brian P. Gabriel has helped countless people facing criminal penalties in Palm Beach County for more than 30 years.
+He is a determined criminal lawyer who aggressively defends the rights of individuals in the criminal justice system.
+Contact Brian Gabriel for quality representation if you have been arrested in the West Palm Beach area.
+Call 561-622-5575 or complete a contact form for a free consultation.